nilg-ai/dssgsummit2020-challenge/README.md

 - Practicability of presented idea
 - Presentation skills - organization and logical flow of pitch

+## Registration and Instructions

+You should register between 2 and 5 team members for this competition, [on the registration form](https://forms.gle/tz4LKmwXunSGAAEHA).

+**Dates**
+Registrations: Until 9th of October.
+Competition Material and Submission Forms: Ready by 6th October.
+Submission date: Between 7 and 16th of October.
+Results presentation: 21st of October, during the DSSG Summit closing session.

+Please join the [Slack Channel]( https://join.slack.com/t/dssgsummit202-dgf8036/shared_invite/zt-hgkylr45-CdWezJO0HPyOJLD7360ZNw) for this competition and send us (anyone with the suffix NILG.AI in the name) a message where we will create a slack channel for your team.
+You can also use this Slack Channel for finding teams.

+**Submission Form**

+Submission form is still being prepared.
+You will need to submit a video for subjective evaluation and a `.csv` file with a specified format (*TO BE DETAILED UNTIL 6th OCTOBER*).

 ## Prizes

 The winning team of this competition will be given a 300€ Amazon gift card, split by the number of members of the team.

 Any further questions, you may direct them to us on the Slack channel or by creating a Github Issue.